-Now let’s see genital skin tags are diagnosed.
+Now, let’s see jow genital skin tags are diagnosed in the section below.

 If you notice any sort of bumps or anything out of the ordinary in your genital area, you should consult your doctor.
 Women can consult their OBGYN and men can consult their general physician if they notice any abnormal bumps or pimples near their genitals.

 During your examination with the doctor, he may ask a few questions to ascertain whether you have a genital skin tag or an STD, your sexual history will also be part of the conversation to help the physician know what exactly they are dealing with.
 If it is a harmless skin tag, you won’t require further tests.

 When diagnosing vaginal skin tags, your doctor will perform a pelvic examination where tissue cultures will be collected to understand the cause of the growth.

 Though harmless, some people may want to remove them because of aesthetic reasons and also as they may cause interference during sexual intimacy.
 There are 4 cosmetic surgeries or procedures you can choose from to remove genital skin tags.